modem7/docker-apt-cacher-ng/README.md

 ---

-Apt-Cache-ng is A caching proxy.
+Apt-Cache-ng is a caching proxy.
 Specialized for package files from Linux distributors, primarily for Debian (and Debian based) distributions but not limited to those.

 A caching proxy have the following benefits: